Descriptive Research Design – Methods, Advantages & Disadvantages

 By performing descriptive research, you will be able to study participants in a natural setting.
-Descriptive research basically includes describing the behavior of people those who are selected as a participant in an investigation procedure.
+Descriptive research basically includes describing the behavior of people to whom you have select as a participant in research process.

 In addition to this, descriptive research also allows you to describe the other various aspects of your investigation.
-An important feature is that you can employ the number of variables but only a single variable is needed for performing the descriptive investigation.
+An important feature is that you can employ the number of variables but you only need a single variable for performing the descriptive investigation.

-It is a type of study which is linked to investigation which includes observation as a technique for gathering facts about study.
-Descriptive research is mainly performed for analyzing the relationship between two different variables.
+It is a type of study which includes observation as a technique for gathering facts about study.
+You can perform descriptive research for analyzing the relationship between two different variables.

-For example, : A company whose sale of specific products such as home décor product is going down.
-Management, in order to analyze the reason for the same, is required to conduct descriptive research.
-Survey is the data collection technique which can be utilized by research team in an organization for collecting the view of people about decline in sale of home décor product.
+For example, : A company whose sale of specific products such as home decor product is going down.
+Management, in order to analyze the reason for the same, need to conduct descriptive research.
+Survey is the data collection technique which research team in an organization can use for collecting the view of people about decline in sale of home décor product.

 When to Use Descriptive Research Design